NEW YORK (AP) — Can the U.S. hold everyone else above water? That is the question investors are asking as Wall Street heads into 2015.

 "Expect more pullbacks or corrections," says Liz Ann Sonders, chief market strategist for Charles Schwab.

 For several years, the Federal Reserve had been buying bonds to both keep interest rates low and boost stock prices.
-The program, known as quantitative easing, was designed to make bonds seem more expensive than stocks by suppressing the yield on bonds.
-It was also designed to make it less expensive for consumers and businesses to borrow.
+The program, known as quantitative easing, was designed to make bonds seem more expensive than stocks.

 That program ended in October, but it doesn't mean the nation's central bank hasn't stopped helping out investors.
-The Fed has kept its key interest rate near zero since December 2008.
+The Fed has kept its key interest rate near zero.
 Strategists believe the time has come for the Fed to start raising interest rates because the U.S. economy has improved enough to withstand higher borrowing costs.
 This phenomenon is going to have a huge impact on where the stock market goes in 2015.

 "I see the Fed starting to raise interest rates in June, and it's going to be a gradual increase," said Russ Koesterich, global chief market strategist at Blackrock.
 "Investors are ready."

-Generally, strategists see the Federal Reserve raising its key interest, officially known as the Fed funds rate, from zero to 1 percent next year, in gradual increments of 0.25 percentage point each.
+Generally, strategists see interest rates going from zero to 1 percent next year, in gradual increments of 0.25 percentage point each.

 As interest rates rise, investments such as bonds will pay higher yields.
-If bonds are earning more, stocks will have more difficulty looking as attractive as they once did.
-That could make it more difficult for the market to go higher.
+If bonds are earning more, stocks will have to work even harder to be more attractive.
+That could set up the stock market for some resistance.

 The collapse of oil prices this year has become a huge topic of worry as well as a comfort for investors.